Olabisi-Balogun/IT_Professionals_Degree_Analysis/README.md

 decided to investigate if this is a founded claim or not.I wanted to see what the data says to this effect.

-File Description: The files used are the dataset file (.csv) and the python jupyter notebook contains the code for the analysis.
+File Description: The files used are the dataset folder which can be downloaded from the link below and the python jupyter notebook contains the code for the analysis.

+Inspecting the Code: When going through the code, change the file path presented to the path where you store the downloaded data.

 Outcome: At the end of the analysis, it was deduced that having a degree or any form of college experience plays a major role in getting a job in